ctholho/qryo/README.md

 2. Handle authentication and offer tools for offline authentication (if offline data is available)
 3. Encrypt user data
-  * Consider putting encryption logic into web worker for client performance
+  * Consider putting logic into web worker for client performance
   * The query persister needs to have access to app context like user credentials.
 4. Find the best way to prefetch "all necessary" data on app initialization.
 E.g.:
   * Require devs to handle it themselves